 I’ve always loved oatmeal cookies and nothing beats homemade.
-These cookies are made with my new favorite product, wheat germ (also used in my Irish Soda Bread).
-The wheat germ, along with an abundant amount of dried fruit make these cookies hearty and healthy (relatively speaking).
+These cookies are made with wheat germ and an abundant amount of dried fruit making them hearty and relatively healthy.
 This recipe got rave reviews from Martha Stewart readers, and they did not disappoint.

 I amended the ingredients by mixing dried cherries, blueberries and cranberries in with the classic raisins.
 They are chewy the first day, and slightly crunchy, and equally delicious for a few days after.

 Makes about 5 dozen

 1/2 cup toasted wheat germ